nekuda-ai/nekuda-agent-demo/README.md

 - Uses test credentials for nekuda SDK
 - Not intended for production use without proper security measures

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## 📝 License

-This project is for demonstration purposes.
-Please check with the maintainers for licensing details.
+This project is licensed under the MIT License.

 ## 🆘 Troubleshooting